-The Swiss watchmaking company Rama Swiss Watch has recently introduced a new version of its RSW Consort (Ref.
+The Rama Swiss Watch company has recently introduced a new version of its RSW Consort (Ref.
 6140.BS.L5.5.D1) ladies timepiece.

-First of all, the pics don’t really do this timekeeper any justice.
-While clearly not a piece you would want to put into a museum of modern art, it is still a well-designed accessory although it has its own share of minor annoyances.
+First of all, the pics don’t do this timekeeper any justice.
+While not a piece you would want to put into a museum of modern art, it is still a well-designed accessory although it has its share of minor annoyances.

 The second thing is the price.
 For some $1500 (depending on your market), it looks a bit pricey for a timepiece that is powered by a quartz mechanism and is manufactured by a rather obscure brand.

-Like the rest of the members of this elegant series, the watch is comes in an oval-shaped stainless steel case.
+Like the rest of the members of this elegant series, the Consort comes in an oval-shaped stainless steel case.

 With a major diameter of 40 mm, the RWS Consort‘s case takes a lot of real estate on a normal wrist.
-However, being quite slim, the watch doesn’t look bulky (although the oversized setting crown could have been a tad smaller.)
+However, being slim, the case doesn’t look bulky (although the oversized setting crown could have been a tad smaller.)

-While the watch is mechanically simple, it is still a pleasure to look at.
+While the Consort is mechanically simple, it is still a pleasure to look at.
 Mainly, thanks to its art-deco-styled grey and white dial that features a well-done subsidiary seconds display.

 A finely crafted bezel set with 62 diamonds that together tip the scales at 0.65 carat finishes the picture.